ctxswitch/docker-kafka/README.md

 ##### Start the container

 ```
-# docker run -p 2181:2181 -p 9092:9092 -p 9998 --env DELETE_TOPIC=true ctxswitch/kafka
+# docker run -p 2181:2181 -p 9092:9092 -p 9998 --env DELETE_TOPIC=true --name kafka ctxswitch/kafka
 ```

-If you have java and the kafka administrative shell scripts you can try creating a topic, publishing some messages to it, and consume.
+The bin directory contains some wrappers that allow you to run administrative commands through the same container images that you are running the server with.
+This interactive session requires you to either name the container running the server as `kafka` or set the `KAFKA_CONTAINER_NAME` environment variable to the name of the appropriate container.

 ##### Try creating a topic